 Technology writing prompts for middle school children:

-25. What is the one thing you would like to change about the internet?
+1. What is the one thing you want to change about the internet?

-26. Imagine a world without Google, what would it look like?
+2. Imagine a world without Google.
+What would it look like?

-28. What is the biggest problem facing our society, giving out too much personal information or fake news?
+4. What is society’s biggest problem, giving out too much personal information or fake news?

-30. If you can be Tim Cook, how will you change the iPhone?
+6. If you could be Tim Cook, how would you change the iPhone?

-33. If you can become a social media influencer, what kind of an influencer would you like to become?
+9. If you can become a social media influencer, what kind of influencer would you like to become?
 What would you post about?